panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 world.farewell(); // => 'Good bye, World!'
 ```

 `world` object at first doesn't have a method `farewell`.
-It is later added dynamically.
+It is added dynamically.

 The dynamically added method can be invoked as a method: `world.farewell()`.